 If you really think about it, the editorial process has quite a few steps -- from ideation, to concepting, to production, to proofreading, editing and copyediting.
 Unfortunately, it's that last part that often gets undermined, rushed through, or altogether just swept aside as writers and content creators hurry to get content out the door.
 But if you really want to ship remarkable, high-quality content, you can't afford to overlook the proofreading and editing process.

 The problem is, it can be difficult to remember every little editing consideration you should be making.
-So in an effort to make things a little easier on you, we compiled a complete online editing and proofreading checklist you can bookmark and use to make sure your next piece of content is ready and raring to go, whether it be a simple blog post or something longer form, like an ebook.
+So in an effort to make things a little easier on you, we compiled a complete online editing and proofreading checklist you can bookmark (or download a PDF version of here) and use to make sure your next piece of content is ready and raring to go, whether it be a simple blog post or something longer form, like an ebook.

 The Content Editor's Online Proofreading, Editing, and Copyediting Checklist